srct/bookshare/README.md

 ## On Contributing

-Bookshare is still in its very early stages and needs all the help it can get.
+Bookshare is still in its childhood and needs all the help it can get.
 Even if you don't feel like you can be helpful with the more technical aspects, we definitely need designers, technical writers, and testers.

 There are many things that can be done with this project (see the "To Do" section), but sometimes it's the small things that count, so don't be afraid of contributing just a small spelling mistake.